-SAN FRANCISCO, Oct.
-18, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Berkeley Lights, Inc. (NASDAQ: BLI) investors with significant losses to submit your losses now.
+SAN FRANCISCO, Nov.
+29, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Peloton Interactive, Inc. (NASDAQ: PTON) investors with significant losses to submit your losses for evaluation.
+A securities fraud class action has been filed and certain investors may have valuable claims qualifying them to move to be a lead plaintiff.

-These events sent the price of Berkeley Lights shares sharply lower.
+These events sent the price of Peloton shares sharply lower.

-“We’re focused on investors’ losses and whether Berkeley Lights misrepresented the commercial viability of the Beacon,” said Reed Kathrein, the Hagens Berman partner leading the investigation.
+“We’re focused on recovering investors’ losses and proving Peloton lied about its inventory valuation,” said Reed Kathrein, the Hagens Berman partner leading the investigation.

-If you invested in Berkeley Lights, or have knowledge that may assist the firm’s investigation, click here to discuss your legal rights with Hagens Berman.
+If you invested in Peloton and have significant losses, or have knowledge that may assist the firm’s investigation, click here to discuss your legal rights with Hagens Berman.

 About Hagens Berman